Legal March Madness Betting

 Can I Bet On March Madness From My Mobile Phone?

 Yes, fans can bet on March Madness from just about any mobile device.
-Online legal betting sites feature a mobile-optimized version of their site that can be easily accessed from iPhones, Androids, BlackBerrys, iPads, and any other internet-ready device.
+Online legal betting sitess feature a mobile-optimized version of their site that can be easily accessed from iPhones, Androids, BlackBerrys, iPads, and any other internet-ready device.
 The same March Madness betting odds can be found from the desktop and mobile betting app.
 If you are looking for state-licensed mobile options, there are only a couple of states with these offerings.
-New Jersey, Nevada, and Pennsylvania are the only states with immediate plans for mobile sports betting apps.
+New Jersey, Nevada, and Pennsylvania are the only states with operating mobile betting industries.
+However, other states such as Mississippi, Delaware, Rhode Island, West Virginia, and Tennessee are set to go mobile sooner than later.